JasselD/JasselNotes/Y2S2/COMP609/VPN (Virtual Private Network).md

 # VPN Modes
 - Transport Mode:
 	- Only the data (payload) is encrypted, IP headers remain visible.
 Used between end host

 - Tunnel Mode:
 	- The entire IP packet is encrypted, then encapsulated in a new IP packet.
-Commo
+Common in site-to-site VPNs

+# VPN Protocols
+- IPsec:
+	- Industry standard for secure VPN tunnels(supports both transport and tunnel modes)
+- PPTP (obsolete):
+-